asottile/babi/README.md

 ### why is it called babi?

-I usually use the text editor `nano`, frequently I typo this.  on a qwerty keyboard, when the right hand is shifted left by one, `nano` becomes `babi`.
+I used to use the text editor `nano`, frequently I typo this.  on a qwerty keyboard, when the right hand is shifted left by one, `nano` becomes `babi`.

 ### quitting babi